christianhaitian/nullos/README.md

 limactl shell debian ./nullos-rk.sh
 ```

-You should also be able to use qemu or UTM.
+You should also be able to use qemu or UTM, too, if you like.

 Then you can clean up like this: